 Agrobiodiversity as a key driver for rural revolution.
 Ireland, part 1

 In March 2023, Adèle Pautrat travelled to Ireland for a series of visits to projects led by various partners.
-Throughout the journey, a common thread emerges: the crucial role that agrobiodiversity plays in driving territorial transitions and rural revolutions.
 In this first of a series of three articles, Adèle meets the Irish Seed Savers, discovering the success of a three-decade-old commitment and questioning the close link between seed diversity and local pride.
+As the visit progresses, one question keeps coming up: what role can agrobiodiversity play in territorial transitions and rural revolutions?
 Continue reading...

 The Balkan Seed Network leading the way to agrobiodiversity

 Adèle Pautrat and Hannes Lorenzen travelled to Serbia to meet members of the Balkan Seed Network.
-Three days of on the ground visits, brainstormings and discussions have been used to shape the launching of a long-term partnership between both our organisations, which will aim at promoting seeds and crop diversity as fundamental components for sustainable food systems and inspire appropriate policies for seed diversity, both in the Balkan region and in the European Union.
+Three days of on the ground visits, brainstormings and discussions have been used to shape the launching of a long-term partnership between both our organisations, which will aim at promoting seeds and crop diversity and inspire appropriate policies both in the Balkans and in the European Union.
 Continue reading...

 Seed marketing reform - Commission hints at Faustian hybrid